moinwiki/moin/docs/user/accounts.rst

 Disable this account forever
  Tick this box if you want to disable your account.
-Your username or alias will still show in the history pages of items you edit, but you will not be able to log in using your account.
+Your username or alias will still show in the history pages of items you have edited, but you will no longer be able to log in using your account.

 Other Features for Users with Accounts
 ======================================